vadubey78945-spec/ros-mcp-server/docs/contributing.md

-# Contributing to ROS MCP Server
+# Contributing to ROS-MCP-Server

+---

+## 📌 Ways to Contribute

+- **Report issues**: Bug reports, documentation gaps, or feature requests.
+- **Improve documentation**: Clarify installation steps, add tutorials, or share demos.
+- **Submit code**: Bug fixes, new features, refactors, or tests.
+- **Share use cases**: Show how you use ROS-MCP with your robot.
+- **Community support**: Answer GitHub Discussions or ROS Discourse questions.

+---

-## How to Contribute
+## 🔀 How to Pull-request

 1. **Fork the repository:** Click the "Fork" button in the top right corner of the GitHub page.